The Buster Miles Story

 As a result of Buster’s contagious personality and solid reputation for providing excellent customer service, he was able to open the doors of Buster Miles Chevrolet-Oldsmobile in 1960 on the main street of Heflin, AL. After a few years, the store added a state-of-the-art service department and body shop.

 Today, Buster Miles has grown to over 60 customer-focused employees, adding a Ford dealership in 1994 under the leadership of Buster’s son, Matt, who is the current Dealer/Operator for both stores.
-Buster Miles Ford is housed in a spacious, modern facility directly off I-20 at Exit 199.
-In May 2014, Buster Miles Chevrolet will cut the ribbon on their brand new facility neighboring the Ford dealership.
-The building will replace the original downtown location that has been existence for over 60 years and will feature a comfortable customer service lounge, classic car showroom, and a high-tech, 10 bay service center.
+Buster Miles Ford is housed in a spacious, modern facility directly off I-20 at Exit 199 in Heflin.
+In June 2014, Buster Miles Chevrolet cut the ribbon on their brand new facility neighboring the Ford dealership.
+The building will replaced the original downtown location that has been existence for over 60 years and features a comfortable customer service lounge, classic car showroom, and a high-tech, 10 bay service center.
 Buster Miles has now become a third generation family-owned and operated business with Matt’s son, Mim.
 Buster’s vision will continue to be implemented by his family members and staff of dedicated employees.